A food processor is a kitchen must-have -- no matter what size your kitchen

 Most of the complaints we found across the board about food processors are that they don't perform well in processing recipes that require a lot of liquids, like soups, salad dressings, milkshakes, drinks, etc. They splatter and leak, users say.
-We had to discount those complaints because they're not a fair criticism -- food processors aren't really made for those types of jobs.
+We largely discount these types of user complaints when evaluating food processor feedback because they're not a fair criticism -- food processors aren't really made for those types of jobs.
 If you want an appliance that can puree soups and make milkshakes or thin sauces, you want a good blender, and we cover those in our blender report.
-If you just need to process fairly small amounts of liquids, say, individual cups of soup or a single shake, see our report on hand blenders.
+If you just need to process fairly small amounts of liquids, say, individual cups of soup or a single shake, see our report on immersion blenders.
 And, if you want to make smoothies or juice drinks, you'll love our report on juicers.

 How we found the best food processors

 To make our top picks in food processors, we analyzed the results of professional tests from experts at ConsumerReports.org, Cook's Illustrated, Good Housekeeping and TheSweetHome.com.
 They thoroughly test food processors, seeing how evenly and quickly they chop, mince, puree, grate and mix.
 They also give feedback on noise and the stability of the unit while it's working.
 In addition, we give quite a bit of weight to owner reviews because they are the best resource for learning about real-world performance and long-term durability.
 We pored over hundreds of owner reviews for each of the food processors we chose, weeding out feedback that was clearly less helpful, and focused on trends -- both complimentary and critical.
 This gave us a consensus of the opinions offered by thoughtful, knowledgeable users that was extremely helpful in finalizing our selections.
 The results of our research is our picks for the best food processors for every type of cook and every size kitchen.